JosianeUwineza/NLP_and_LLM_Learning/introduce_NLP/about.md

 ### Stemming overestimation and understimation
 * **Stemming underestimation** occurs when two related words that are expected to reduce to the same root form fail to do so.
 This is False negative
 * **Stemming overestimation** happens when two unrelated words are reduced to the same root.
 This results in a false positive.,
+* To to perform stemmization run the following code:   ` python learn_stemming.py`